Chopinsky/vue-ahead/vue-ahead/docs/guide/setup.md

 The easiest way of using the `VueAhead` auto-complete control in your application is to add and install the package via package managers, e.g. `npm` or `yarn`.

-At your project root where `package.json` file is loacted, run the command below to install and activate the package:
+At your project root where `package.json` file is located, run the command below to install and activate the package:

 ```javascript
 // if use `yarn`